 The gale continues with unabated violence to-day, and the sprays rise to a still greater height, having been carried over the masonry the building, or about ninety feet above the level of the sea.
-At four o'clock this morning it was breaking into the cook's berth, when he rang the alarm-bell, and all hands turned out to attend to their personal safety.
+At four o'clock this morning it was breaking into the cook's berth, when he rang the alarmbell, and all hands turned out to attend to their personal safety.
 The floor of the smith's, or mortar gallery, was now completely burst up by the force of the sea, when the whole of the deals and the remaining articles upon the floor were swept away, such as the cast-iron mortar-tubs, the iron hearth of the forge, the smith's bellows, and even his anvil were thrown down upon the rock.
-Before the tide rose to its full height to-day some of the sea upon it, and they reported that they had felt a slight tremulous motion in the building when great seas struck it in a certain direction, about high-water mark.
-On this occasion the sprays were again observed to wet the balcony, and even to come over the parapet wall into the interior of the light-room.
+Before the tide rose to its full height to-day some of the artificers passed along the bridge into the lighthouse, to observe the effects of the sea upon it, and they reported that they had felt a slight tremulous motion in the building when great seas struck it in a certain direction, about high-water mark.
+On this occasion the sprays were again observed to wet the balcony, and even to come over the parapet wall into the interior of the lightroom.

-23rd Aug.
+Thursday, 23rd Aug.